 Salade Tahitienne is the Pacific version of ceviche, with raw fish that’s been marinated in lime bathing in a pool of coconut milk.
-It’s the perfect thing to eat when it’s hot out, when you’ve got your toes in the sand and the sea at your fingertips. 🏝️ Or, if like me, you’re now just dreaming of the sea while sitting indoors on a cold, rainy autumn day! 😂
+It’s the perfect thing to eat when it’s hot out.
+Or when you’ve got your toes in the sand and the sea at your fingertips. 🏝️ Or, if like me, you’re now just dreaming of the sea while sitting indoors! 😂

-It’s traditionally served with a bit of white rice, which is what I do, but I also add lots of fresh coriander (like I do to EVERYTHING) and I scoop out a fresh passion fruit on top of the whole thing, just because, why not.
+Salade Tahietienne is traditionally served with a bit of white rice, which is what I do.
+I also add lots of fresh coriander (like I do to EVERYTHING) and I scoop out a fresh passion fruit on top of the whole thing, just because, why not.